maiska/qubes-doc.rtd/user/security-in-qubes/mfa.rst

    - **YubiKey**

      - Configure your YubiKey for challenge-response ``HMAC-SHA1`` mode.
-This can be done on any qube, e.g. a disposable (you need to `attach the YubiKey <https://www.qubes-os.org/doc/how-to-use-usb-devices/>`__ to this app qube though) or directly on the sys-usb vm.
+This can be done on any qube, e.g. a disposable (you need to :doc:`attach the YubiKey </user/how-to-guides/how-to-use-usb-devices>` to this app qube though) or directly on the sys-usb vm.
 You need to (temporarily) install the package “yubikey-personalization-gui” and run it by typing ``yubikey-personalization-gui`` in the command line.

        - In the program go to ``Challenge-Response``,